Sarah Jane Smith

-Sarah Jane Smith is a fictional character played by Elisabeth Sladen in the long-running BBC Television science fiction series Doctor Who and two of its spin-offs.
-Sarah Jane is a dogged investigative journalist who first encounters alien time traveller the Doctor while trying to break a story on a top secret research facility, and subsequently becomes his travelling companion on a series of adventures spanning the breadth of space and time.
-After travelling with The Doctor in four seasons of the show they suddenly part ways, and after this she continues to investigate strange goings-on back on Earth.
-Over time, Sarah Jane establishes herself as a committed defender of Earth from alien invasions and other threats, occasionally reuniting with The Doctor in the course of her own adventures, all the while continuing to work as a freelance investigative journalist.
+Sarah Jane Smith is a fictional character played by Elisabeth Sladen in the long-running BBC television series Doctor Who and two of its televised spin-offs.
+Sarah Jane is a dogged investigative journalist who encounters the Doctor, an alien time traveller, and becomes his travelling companion on a series of adventures throughout space and time.
+After parting ways with the Doctor, she continues working as a journalist, uncovering sinister developments on Earth and defending the planet from alien invasions alongside her neighbours.
+She occasionally reunites with the Doctor during her own adventures.